 51. Delphi (Greece) – this is the ancient sacred place, where.
 This place was a greek sanctuary dedicated to the god Apollo.
 Ancient Greeks considered Delphi as the centre of the contemporary world.
 Delphi is situated between two towering rocks of Mount Parnassus known as shining rocks.
 It’s in my opinion a perfect place for arranging the 2030 annular solar eclipse observation when the greatest eclipse will occur at 19° altitude in the morning.

-52. Acropolis (Greece) – is a beautiful ancient citadel located at the rocky outcrop towering above Athens.
-It references two greek words comprising of the acropolis meaning, where Akron means the highest point and polis – the city.
+52. Acropolis (Greece) – is a beautiful ancient citadel located on the rocky outcrop towering above Athens.
+It references two greek words comprising the acropolis meaning, where Akron means the highest point and polis – the city.
 The Acropolis of Athens is a house for the world’s oldest weather station, which is known here as the Tower of Winds.
 The 2030 annular solar eclipse will occur in the morning, 20° about the southeastern horizon.

 53. Mount Athos (Greece) – a mountain and peninsula in northern Greece, which is an important center of Eastern Orthodox monasticism, as it’s home to 20 monasteries.
-The peninsula is really mountainous, the highest peak – Mount Athos rises more than 2000m.a.s.l. giving the fantastic view of the northern part of the Aegean Sea.
+The peninsula is really mountainous, the highest peak – Mount Athos rises more than 2000m.a.s.l. giving a fantastic view of the northern part of the Aegean Sea.
 The annularity will occur as high as 21° above the horizon in the morning.
 It will be a good option to combine the eclipsed Sun with one of the monasteries.